-Contractor shall select inverter output to match the building's or facility's electricity supply (JPS) and any other internal power supply system.
+Contractor shall select inverter output to match the buildings or facilities electricity supply (JPS) and any other internal power supply system.

 7.7 Conduit

 Conduit shall comply with the requirements of the NEC 2017 standards for the conditions of use.